 The system also makes use of four basic components: the vehicle’s registration number, the vehicle’s plate number, Carte Grisse and an inbuilt map of Cameroon that will be used to determine the exact location of the vehicle crossing the toll gate.

-- “Where are the roads?”
+- Roads.
 For such a robust system to be built, the foundation on which it stands ought to be solid as well.
 This is not the case in Cameroon: the lack of good accessible roads in some of these locations continue to act as stumbling blocks as well as the presence of single carriage roads which are not suitable for such a system.

 - Cameroon relies almost entirely on external aid and has over the years accumulated huge loans which they are unable to pay back.
 With this type of situation, where does the government intend to get the necessary funds to put up such a system?

 - Corruption is rife.
 One of the reasons why this system was built is to fight corruption at the tollgates.
-Most part of the money collected as tollgate fees never ever reaches the state treasury.
+Most part of the money collected as tollgate fees never reach the state treasury.

 The government could finally secure the funds needed for the project.
 One way or the other, it could still find its way down the pockets of some rogue officials.